LinuxCNC/wlo/downloads/index.md

 The Debian 9 Stretch ISO uses a PREEMPT-RT patch which is closer to mainstream Linux but does not, in some cases, give quite such good realtime performance.
 It is very often more than good enough.
 It should probably be the first version tried even if using a parallel port.
-This is compatable with all Mesa and Pico interface boards.
+This is compatible with all Mesa and Pico interface boards.

 * LinuxCNC Uspace 2.7.0 [Debian 9 Stretch](http://www.linuxcnc.org/testing-stretch-rtpreempt/)